Best Master's Programs in Mental Health Counseling for 2025

 Are you ready to discover your college program?

-Whether you've decided to pursue a mental health counselor degree or are still considering your options, this guide helps you discover the right degree program and how to pay for it.
+Whether you've decided to pursue a mental health counseling degree or are still considering your options, this guide helps you learn more about the top counseling schools and programs for you — and some possibilities for how to finance your education.

 Featured Online Counseling Programs